nilesr/Mako-server/README.md

 Prevents a client from sending a string like "/directory/../../../.." or ".." and breaking out of the document root.

+Note that if you have a web page that gets files from the filesystem, this will offer no protection whatsoever

 This module does not return a response.

 Introduced version 066